Updated July 18 at 3:53 p.m. ET

 Notable changes for 2020 include new write-in areas under the race question for the non-Hispanic origins of those who identify as white and/or black ("German" and "Jamaican" are among the provided examples).
 There are also new household relationship categories that allow couples living together to identify their relationships as either "same-sex" or "opposite-sex."

 Critics of the question point to Census Bureau research suggesting that asking about citizenship in the current political climate will discourage households with noncitizens from participating in the census.
-The dozens of states, cities and other groups suing the administration fear that could result in an undercount of Latinos and other communities of color.
+The dozens of states, cities and other groups suing the administration fear that could result in an undercount of Latinx people and other communities of color.

 Can I refuse to answer a census question?